 - Blurred vision

-Some of these symptoms may sound like no biggie or may mimic normal pregnancy symptoms, but GDM is serious: If untreated, it can increase your risk for high blood pressure, preeclampsia, and diabetic ketoacidosis, which is a dangerous diabetes complication.
+Some of these symptoms may sound like no biggie or may mimic normal pregnancy symptoms, but GDM is serious: If untreated, it can increase your risk for high blood pressure during pregnancy (including a condition called preeclampsia), and increased rates of cesarean section.

 The extra glucose in your blood also crosses the placenta, causing your baby to produce too much insulin.
 The baby then faces increased risks, including:

 - Macrosomia (the medical term for a large baby weighing 9 pounds or more)

 - Low blood sugar (hypoglycemia) in your baby after birth (which can cause seizures and more serious complications)

 We know this information is scary, but remember, there's a lot you can do to help ensure your pregnancy is as healthy as possible.

 Step 1: Know Your Gestational Diabetes Risk Factors